 Marched over to Saint Joseph’s for our Friday’s confession session I immediately noticed two priests were hearing confessions with neither having a name tag Fr.
 Pastoria on the door.
 I shifted to the pew for Fr.
 Frankie, relieved to have an easy out.
 While the pew line for him was longer he flipped the girls out quickly and soon I ended up second to the edge of the confessional.
 As a girl went in and the rest scooted closer to the pew’s edge placing me immediately up next.

 Then it happened.
 Fr.
-Frankie, dear Fr.
-Chomp got up and left and Fr.
-Pastoria replaced him.
+Pastoria strode up, tapped his door and replaced Fr.
+Frankie.
+Dear Fr.
+Chomp, got up and left.
 For the first time, I faced the confessional curtain with trepidation.
-My imagination expanded my terror as I awaited my inquisition as the poor girl stuck in the confessional booth suddenly also faced.
+My imagination expanded my terror as I awaited my inquisition as the poor girl stuck in the confessional booth now faced.

 I prayed Hail Mary’s for strength to tell the truth as my mind raced for the best phrase.
 Mostly, however, I prayed for Father Chomp to return.